hippalus/van-gogh/book/src/c-abi.md

 1. Open rembrandt/src/info.rs and image_info.h
 2. Recreate the API described in the header in Rust
 3. Try to build it (this should give you an error about some double symbols)
-4. Rename or remove the functions in image_info.c
+4. Rename or remove the functions in image_info.c or remove the mention of the file in CMakeLists.txt
 5. Try building again, this should work now
 6. Now reimplement the old logic in Rust using the [image](https://docs.rs/image/latest/image/) crate